Finding the Lessons

 "Getting Real," David Lose, Dear Working Preacher, 2012.

-This passage comes after Jesus has prophesied His suffering, death, and resurrection and has promised to return and to not leave his followers alone.
-Our passage, like the good shepherd passage, is a teaching about life in God and in Christ.
+This passage comes after Jesus has prophesied His suffering, death, and resurrection and promised to return and not leave His followers alone.
+Our passage, like the Good Shepherd passage, is a teaching about life in God and in Christ.

-The image is of God the vine grower and the gardener.
-Jesus is the vine and we are branches bearing fruit.
-The vine is trimmed and this certainly has eschatological (end time and judgment) implications but this is not the stress nor focus of the teaching.
+The image is of God, the vine grower and the gardener.
+Jesus is the vine, and we are branches bearing fruit.
+The vine is trimmed, and this certainly has eschatological (end time and judgment) implications, but this is not the stress nor focus of the teaching.
 This image offered to us is about abiding and remaining.
-The image of vine grower, vineyard/vine, and branches is one about the living Word existing as the lifeblood of those who belong to Jesus.
+The image of the vine grower, vineyard/vine, and branches is one about the living Word existing as the lifeblood of those who belong to Jesus.

-Raymond Brown in volume II of his work on John's Gospel, says that this passage is about the disciples remaining in Christ.
-In our current culture, we talk about following Jesus and that leading to a virtuous life.
-However, in the abiding language of John's Gospel and in Jesus' words that notion of Jesus + me = virtuous life is simply not present.
-The abiding leaves a notion of being; not the more modern idea of becoming.
+Raymond Brown, in volume II of his work on John's Gospel, says that this passage is about the disciples remaining in Christ.
+In our current culture, we talk about following Jesus and leading to a virtuous life.
+However, in the abiding language of John's Gospel and in Jesus' words, the notion that Jesus + me = a virtuous life is simply not present.
+The abiding leaves a notion of being, not the more modern idea of becoming.
 God is, Christ is, we are.
 A virtuous life is a life lived in God in Christ.
 Raymond Brown points out that this is not quite the notion that Matthew's Gospel offers.
-Nevertheless, this Sunday we are preaching Jesus and the living Word; we are preaching about abiding.
+Nevertheless, this Sunday, we are preaching Jesus and the living Word; we are preaching about abiding.
 I don't want to get off track.
-So I asked myself what is this abiding?
+So I asked myself, what is this abiding?

 I am reminded of St. Augustine's sermon on the Ascension, wherein he writes: